ADITYAGUPTAx/Doctor-JI/NIH Chest X-Ray/readme.md

 # NIH Chest X-ray Multi-Label Classification
-**Extension of Doctor Ji (Dr. G) Project**
+**Extension of Doctor Ji Project**

 ---

 ## Project Motivation
-This project is an extension of my **Doctor Ji (Dr. G) AI-based healthcare platform**, which focuses on assisting doctors and patients in diagnosing medical conditions.
+This project is an extension of my **Doctor Ji AI-based healthcare platform**, which focuses on assisting doctors and patients in diagnosing medical conditions.

 Chest X-rays are commonly used to detect thoracic diseases such as **Cardiomegaly, Effusion, Pneumothorax**, and others.
 However, interpreting X-rays can sometimes be **confusing**, especially for doctors in rural or resource-limited areas.